-The problem with the structure of retaliation in terms of rectifying injustice is that the definition of justice varies from individual to individual and even from a single person, depending on the situation.
-What one person may perceive as justice may be something completely different to another person.
-Also, depending on the situation, a single person may enact revenge or may not.
+The problem with the structure of retaliation regarding rectifying injustice is that the definition of justice varies from individual to individual and even from a single person, depending on the situation.
+What one person may perceive as justice may be something entirely different for another person.
+Also, depending on the case, a single person may enact revenge or may not.

-Revenge is a reaction to injustice.
-In this case of the Dallas police shootings, it’s a reaction to deaths of Castile, Sterling and many other Black civilians who were killed at the hands of law enforcement.
+Retribution is a reaction to injustice.
+In this case of the Dallas police shootings, it’s a reaction to deaths of Castile, Sterling and many other Black civilians killed at the hands of law enforcement.
 Even though revenge was not appropriate in this situation since the officers killed had nothing to do with the deaths, the suffering behind it is real.
-There is systematic racism towards Blacks and I’ve observed it from television (especially from Fox News), my parents, extended relatives, former friends, and acquaintances.
-It is easy to choose sides and demonize the side you perceive as the offender but the more a person or group feels their suffering is being ignored, the more revenge will keep on happening.
+There is systematic racism towards Blacks, and I’ve observed it on television (especially from Fox News), my parents, extended relatives, former friends, and acquaintances.
+It is easy to choose sides and demonize the side you perceive as the offender, but the more a person or group feels their suffering ignored, the more revenge will keep on happening.